-Hinting to our BUILD generator
+Hinting to the BUILD generator

-Our example repo contains a power feature of the Aspect CLI.
+The example repo contains a power feature of the Aspect CLI.
 The file .aspect/cli/py3_image.star

 is a Starlark extension of the BUILD file generator, which teaches it a simple Regex to perform: